-Per one definition, Pivotal study means Phase 3.
+Per one definition, Pivotal study can mean Phase 3 or Phase 2.
 Per other definitions that I have read, it means Phase 2b.
 Either way, we are making major progress.
 Considering that Follica’s methodology involves wounding and then use of existing drug compounds on the scalp, perhaps they can get away with a faster approval process.

 I have covered Follica numerous times on this blog, only to be disappointed at its speed of progress each time.
 However, I have some interesting news to share about the company that I will split between two posts.